AwesomeFoodCoops/odoo-production/product_print_category/README.rst

 Usage
 =====

-* Go to 'Sale' / 'Sale' / 'Print Categories'
+* Go to 'Settings' / 'User & Companies' / 'Print Categories'
 * Create new print categories of products
 * Affect products to the categories